BBaysinger/bb-portfolio/README.md

 Jump to the complete list of conveniences: [Deployment conveniences catalog](#-deployment-conveniences-catalog).

+## 🧭 Deployment Orchestrator:

+### Current version

+- `deploy/scripts/deployment-orchestrator.sh` is the production toolchain.
+It rebuilds/pushes images, refreshes env files, syncs Caddy/Nginx configs, and restarts the single EC2 host (prod + optional dev profile).
+- GitHub Actions workflows (`orchestrate`, `redeploy`, `candidate-promote`) drive the same script remotely and never store decrypted secrets; env files are generated per run and copied straight to EC2.
+- Safety features include:
+  - `--no-build`, `--skip-infra`, and other switches so infra can be left untouched when only app code changes.
+  - Health checks for frontend + backend endpoints before declaring success.
+  - Automatic EC2 diagnostics/log dumps when a restart step fails.
+- This is the path that keeps bbaysinger.com online today.

+### Lagoon (future blue/green/red orchestrator)

+- Codename **Lagoon** refers to the next version of the orchestrator: multi-instance blue/green (plus a “red” staging lane), traffic hand-offs, and richer observability hooks.
+- The Terraform modules, scripts, and documentation live under `infra-lagoon/` and `deploy-lagoon/`, but the feature is intentionally disabled while the single-host flow remains primary.
+- What Lagoon will bring once re-enabled:
+  - Dual (eventually tri) EC2 pools with automatic tagging, health checks, and Elastic IP rotation.
+  - Coordinated GitHub Actions workflows that build, validate, and promote candidates without manual SSH.
+  - Detailed cutover reports + rollback switch to fall back to the previous color instantly.
+  - A dedicated repository so infra-as-product can evolve independently of the portfolio UI.
+- Until that future cutover happens, treat any mention of Lagoon/blue-green as roadmap documentation rather than a feature you can run today.

 ## 🧰 Deployment conveniences catalog

 All root `npm` scripts are grouped below by intent.
 Most have dry‑run or detached variants; destructive operations are guarded.
 For full details and edge‑case flags see [`deploy/DEPLOYMENT.md`](./deploy/DEPLOYMENT.md).